bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 I feel happy and grateful that I could experience everything I did during those few days.

-For me, the Bay Area is the most beautiful place in the world.
+For me, the Bay Area – and California in general - is the most beautiful place in the world, despite its many flaws.
 I enjoyed every minute of being there, and I hope to come back sooner than later.

 ![](/assets/california-2024v2/6 Android.avif)